HMS Conqueror (S48): Falklands War

 Conqueror, commanded by Commander Chris Wreford-Brown, was deployed during the Falklands War, setting sail from Faslane Naval Base on the Gareloch in Scotland on 3 April 1982, one day after the Argentine invasion.
 Conqueror arrived in the exclusion zone around the Falkland Islands 21 days later and was ordered to scan the area for Argentine shipping, particularly the aircraft carrier Veinticinco de Mayo ("25th of May").

 On 30 April she detected, at a range of 100 nmi on long range sonar, a task force of the Armada de la República Argentina (ARA-Argentine Navy).
 The taskforce was composed of the WWII-era ex-USN light cruiser General Belgrano, and two destroyers, ARA Piedra Buena and ARA Bouchard (both also ex-United States Navy vessels).
 General Belgrano was originally commissioned in 1938 but significantly modernised in 1960–62 with SPS 40 LRAW radar and SQS29 sonar.
 By the early 1980s the ARA were no longer receiving parts from the USA to maintain these systems, but the destroyers had recently been re-armed with French Exocet anti-ship missiles.
 The missiles were a real threat, unlike the 6-inch (150 mm) guns on General Belgrano which only had a range of 13 mile.
 The task force was sailing southwest of the Falklands, just outside the exclusion zone imposed by the British on all shipping.
 With Veinticinco de Mayo approaching the islands from the north, the commander of the British carrier battle group in the South Atlantic, Rear Admiral "Sandy" Woodward, feared a pincer attack, with General Belgrano attacking from the south and Veinticinco de Mayo from the north.
 Woodward requested permission from his superiors to sink General Belgrano.

 After some debate, permission to engage General Belgrano was sent to the submarine from the Commander-in-Chief Fleet and Task Force commander, Admiral Sir John Fieldhouse, at the Royal Navy's command centre in Northwood in the United Kingdom.
 In the intervening period, General Belgrano had retired from her attack position and turned west, since Veinticinco de Mayo was not yet ready to engage the British fleet.
 This would cause some controversy, although General Belgranos captain and the Argentine government acknowledged that the attack was a legitimate act of war.

-On 2 May Conqueror became the first nuclear-powered submarine to sink an enemy surface ship using torpedoes, launching three Mark 8 torpedoes at General Belgrano and the destroyers, two of which struck the ship and exploded.
+On 2 May Conqueror became the first nuclear-powered submarine to sink an enemy surface ship using torpedoes, launching three Mark 8 torpedoes at General Belgrano and the destroyers, (Note: Conqueror was also equipped with Tigerfish torpedoes, but they had been found to be unreliable and her captain chose to use the more reliable, 55-year-old Mark 8 design) two of which struck the ship and exploded.
 Twenty minutes later, the ship was sinking rapidly and was abandoned by her crew.
 General Belgrano was unable to issue a Mayday signal because of electrical failure; this and poor visibility meant the two escorting destroyers were unaware of the sinking until some hours later.
 A total of 323 men were killed.